-- Ø Join all lengths in place and perfect the line before finally fixing in position. - ⊘ If using a pre-made corner start from there and work back. - Score an intermittent line rather than one deep score line if making corners. - Sollow the instructions carefully and do it with a friend If making a two panel ring. - So For circular beds backfill evenly for equal outward pressure.
+- Join all lengths in place and perfect the line before finally fixing in position. - and work back. - Score an intermittent line rather than one deep score line if making corners. - Follow the instructions carefully and do it with a friend If making a two panel ring. - outward pressure.